naoya-i/coref/README.md

 ```

-3. Run setup
+3. Run setup scripts

 ```console
 foo@bar:~$ python -m spanbertcoref.configure
 ```

-It compiles a TensorFlow kernel and copy a basic configuration file to your home directory (`~/.spanbertcoref.conf`).
+It compiles a TensorFlow kernel and copies a basic configuration file to your home directory (`~/.spanbertcoref.conf`).

 (**Optional**) To specify where to download pretrained models, modify `model_root` in the conf file.
 By default, it is `${HOME}/.spanbertcoref/model/`.